-During the three months ended March 31, 2024, the Company granted 4 automatic quarterly stock awards to non-employee directors for their service on the Company's board of directors.
-The fair value per share of these stock awards was \$ 116.65 based on the market price on the grant date.
+During the three and six months ended March 31, 2024 June 30, 2024, the Company granted 45 and 9, respectively, automatic quarterly stock awards to non-employee directors for their service on the Company's board of directors.
+The fair value per share of these stock awards was ranged from \$116.65 to \$118.69 based on the market price on the grant date.